Harsh2073/Cats---Dogs/README.md

 - SVM Model Training: Train an SVM model with different kernels (linear, RBF, etc.).
 - Evaluation: Compute accuracy, confusion matrix, and classification report.
 - Prediction: Classify new images as either a cat or a dog.

+# 🚀 Installation & Usage

+You can run this project in Jupiter notebook.